rrbutani/bazel-execlog-cmp/README.md

 In contrast with the `view` command, `json` prints out every detail about the execution that produced the artifact in question.
 This is useful if you wish to see some of the details `view` elides, i.e. the full command that's run.

-That this feature is _disabled_ by default.
+This feature is _disabled_ by default.
 Note that enabling it roughly doubles the loading time this tool takes and greatly increases memory usage.

 ## should i use this?